 Syntax#

-References in Hyperactor follow a uniform concrete syntax that can be written as strings, parsed at runtime, or constructed statically using the id! macro.
+References in Hyperactor follow a uniform concrete syntax that can be written as strings and parsed at runtime.

 String Form#

-The canonical string syntax supports hierarchical references, from worlds down to ports:
+The canonical string syntax supports hierarchical references, from procs down to ports:

 These forms can be used wherever a reference is accepted as a string, such as command-line arguments, config files, and logs.